Vietnam.vn - Nền tảng quảng bá Việt Nam

 Unlike Nam Long or Gamuda Land, VinaLiving (under VinaCapital) does not have the advantage of owning a large land fund in Ho Chi Minh City, but this enterprise also has a strategic orientation towards expanding its land fund.

-Mr. Tran Thanh Hai, Head of Investment Department of VinaLiving (VinaCapital) said that 7-8 years ago, after the resounding success of projects in Nha Be District (HCMC), the company actively sought opportunities to own more land funds in HCMC.
-However, in the next 5-6 years, this work did not achieve any significant breakthroughs.
+Mr. Tran Thanh Hai, Head of VinaLiving Investment Department (VinaCapital) said that 7-8 years ago, after the resounding success of projects in Nha Be District (HCMC), the company actively sought opportunities to own more land funds in HCMC.
+However, during the next 5-6 years, this work did not achieve any significant breakthroughs.

 Faced with that reality, in recent years, VinaLiving has decided to expand its vision to satellite cities and neighboring areas of Ho Chi Minh City.
-Specifically, VinaLiving has shifted its focus to the eastern and western areas of Ho Chi Minh City, instead of just being limited to the city center.
+Specifically, VinaLiving has shifted its focus to the Eastern and Western areas of Ho Chi Minh City, instead of just limiting itself to the city center.

-“This is a correct decision, because currently, infrastructure in these areas is being heavily invested in, with many key traffic routes such as the Long Thanh - Dau Giay expressway or urban railways and other infrastructure projects expected to be completed in 2025,” said Mr. Hai.
+“This is a correct decision, because currently, infrastructure in these areas is being heavily invested in, with many key traffic routes such as the Long Thanh - Dau Giay expressway or urban railway lines and other infrastructure projects expected to be completed in 2025,” said Mr. Hai.

 Despite expanding to the suburbs, VinaLiving still pays special attention to the central area of Ho Chi Minh City.
 According to Mr. Hai, central land always has high value and is sustainable over time.
 Therefore, the Company is focusing on researching projects to renovate old apartments in the center of Ho Chi Minh City.